 Below is a photo of my favorite one, but please do check out more awesome stickers HERE.

 Another cool thing you might want to use in your BuJo this October is some washi tape.

 I love the washi, and I have a huge collection.
 But somehow, I just don’t know how to work with it properly, so by now, it’s just collecting dust on my Bullet Journal supplies cart.

-Nonetheless, I know there are a lot of amazing ways you can use it in your Bullet Journal.
+Nonetheless, I know there are many amazing ways you can use it in your Bullet Journal.
 I found some great spooky October washi to add holiday spirit to your journals!
-If you’ve got any suggestions for me on how to use the washi tape, I’d love to read your comments!
+If you’ve any suggestions for me on using the washi tape, I’d love to read your comments!